learn

 Reiki is versatile, and depending on the practitioner’s relationship to the energy, it can be used to relieve pain, calm anxiety, balance chakras, heal wounds (emotional, physical, spiritual), channel information, and rejuvenate and replenish energy.
 Using certain symbols, a practitioner with the proper attunements can channel reiki through space and time, sending this healing energy from a distance and to the past or the future.

 My relationship with Reiki began in 2019 as I was coming out of a Dark Night of the Soul, and Spirit brought me to meet who would then become my teacher in a way that couldn’t be anything other than divinely orchestrated.
 I received the Reiki attunements in the Usui lineage of Reiki Master from her in Southern Spain, and since then have deepened my relationship to the energy.
 Now, all of my shamanic practices are infused with Reiki, and my Reiki sessions are guided by shamanic principles.
-When working with Reiki energy, I also invoke the lineage of the Hampe, the great healers of the ancient Americas, who I was connected with upon receiving the Munay Ki Rites and becoming a Guardian of the Earth.

 • “Humo” means smoke and to sahumar is to cleanse hucha, or dense energy, with the smoke of sacred plants and resins.
 It is an ancestral shamanic practice which has many expressions, and is carried out in ritual with the help of plant medicines such as sage, yerba santa, sweetgrass and cedar.

 In the ancestral practices of Meshica, prehispanic Mexico, copal and palo santo are placed on the hot embers held inside the copalera, a clay goblet, and their fragrant smoke is guided around the being or space meant to receive the medicine.
 Copal is a resin that comes from the trees whose wood is used to carve traditional alebrijes from Oaxaca.
 It’s a powerful medicine that can cleanse and purify, clear blockages, and release heavy and stagnant energy and emotions.
 Copal is also a sacred gift given as an offering to the ancestors, opening communication to our spiritual and genetic lineages.
 Palo santo, or holy wood, is burned to call in light energies after or during a cleansing.
-It purifies the aura or space, bringing in high vibrational frequencies, and allowing the spaces that were occupied by dense hucha energy to be filled with subtle sami energy.
+It purifies the aura or space, bringing in high vibrational frequencies, and allowing the spaces that were occupied by dense energy to be filled with light, subtle energy.

 My training in sahumación began with fire, building a relationship with it, and learning to dance with my own inner fire.
 We were then guided to cultivate a personal connection with copal and palo santo, praying with them and experiencing their medicines, before becoming initiated as Sahumadoras.
-I yield the potent smoke medicine of these two spirits with deep respect for their power and wisdom.
+I wield the potent smoke medicine of these two spirits with deep respect for their power and wisdom.